 Staff Professional Development

 We expect students to show kindness and courtesy towards others, and we encourage them to take on many responsibilities.
 A great deal of staff time and energy goes into creating a climate which is positive and benevolent.
-We encourage students to think in empathetic and creative ways.
+We encourage students to think in empathetic and creative ways and we didactically teach communication skills and resilience.

-Just under 50% of the students learned a musical instrument (piano, guitar, voice, cello) in one-on-one lessons.
-A voluntary choir met at lunchtimes and dance featured strongly in the school program.
+Many students learned a musical instrument (piano, guitar, voice, cello) in one-on-one lessons.
+Dance featured strongly in the school program; every student at Candlebark is a dancer.
 There were many opportunities for students to have extra dance instruction during their free time.
-We had a number of concerts and soirees throughout the year, culminating in a production of A Christmas Carol.
+We had a number of concerts and soirees throughout the year, culminating in a production of A Midsummer Night’s Dream.

-Formal competitive sport against other schools is not part of the school’s program, but students played a wide variety of sports during PE, during free time, and during activity sessions.
+Formal competitive sport against other schools is not currently part of the school’s program, but students played a wide variety of sports during PE, during free time, and during activity sessions.
 The sports included basketball, soccer, rugby, cricket and tennis.
-Bike riding, bushwalking, cross country running and orienteering are particular features of the school’s program.
+Bike riding, bushwalking, cross country running and orienteering are also featured at the school.
+In 2007 a school triathlon was held for the first time — it included all students, from Prep to Year eight.
+We also participated for the first time in a touch rugby competition, entering two teams of students, and a mixed team of adults and students.

-The school put on a major musical production of A Christmas Carol which involved all students.
+The school put on a major musical production of A Midsummer Night’s Dream, blending Shakespeare with Gilbert and Sullivan and a variety of dance numbers in a show which involved all students and was probably the greatest theatrical event ever staged at the Romsey Mechanics’ Hall.
 Chess is an activity that is particularly encouraged.
 It is part of the school timetable, and a popular activity during free time, with much support from staff.

-Candlebark is a non-selective school, and in our first year we attracted a wide variety of students.
-AIM Tests Of our students who sat for the AIM tests in 2006, 100% of Year 7 students exceeded the national benchmarks.
-This assessment comprises reading, writing, and numeracy.
-In Grade 5, all students exceeded the national benchmarks except for two students whose reading was below the national benchmark.
-In Grade 3, all students but one exceeded the national benchmarks.
+Candlebark is a non-selective school attracting a wide variety of students.
+AIM Tests Of our students who sat for the AIM tests in 2007, all Year 7 students exceeded the national benchmarks, except for two who were below the national benchmarks in numeracy.
+(This assessment comprises reading, writing, and numeracy).
+In Grade 5, all students exceeded all national benchmarks.
+In Grade 3, all students exceeded all national benchmarks.

 Annual Parental Survey

-A parental survey was distributed to all families in mid-2007.
-The response rate was 6%.
-The results, although positive, are statistically insignificant.
+As required, a parental survey was distributed to all families in mid-2008.
+The response rate was about 17%.
+The results were extremely positive, even if not very statistically significant.
 The school receives many unsolicited e-mails and other messages from parents, expressing their delight with the school.
 Parents frequently refer other families looking for a school to Candlebark, but we have so many students seeking places at the school that waiting lists are effectively closed.

 Annual Teacher Survey

-At the highest level of attainment, as specified by the reporting conditions, the following degrees and diplomas were held by the seven teaching staff: one doctorate, three Masters’ degrees, seven Bachelors’ degrees, seven Diplomas, and two certificates.
+At the highest level of attainment, as specified by the reporting conditions, the following degrees and diplomas were held by the eight academic staff: one doctorate, one Masters’ degree, six Bachelors’ degrees.